skissane/blaketen/README.md

 =======

-This is an extremely simple game I quickly hacked together for the amusement of my (2 year old) son, Blake.
+This is an extremely simple game I quickly hacked together for the amusement of my (2 year old at the time I originally wrote this) son, Blake.

-It is so-called because 10 is his favourite number.
+It was so-called because 10 was his favourite number.

-It helps him learn numbers and letters, and also how to use the computer keyboard.
+It helped him learn numbers and letters, and also how to use the computer keyboard.

 As written, it will only work on Mac OS X, since it is using AppleScript for